 4 hours | 4 CEs

-This On Demand professional training program on Child Murder by Parents is presented by Phillip Resnick, MD, in partnership with The American Academy of Forensic Psychology.
+This on-demand professional training program on Child Murder by Parents is presented by Phillip Resnick, MD, in partnership with the American Academy of Forensic Psychology (AAFP).

 Andrea Yates and Susan Smith have increased public awareness about parents killing their children.
 Among depressed mothers with children younger than three years of age, 41% report thoughts of killing their children.
 The motives for killing newborns (neonaticide) are distinguished from killing children older than 24 hours (filicide).
 Child murder is divided into five categories: altruistic, acutely psychotic, unwanted child, child maltreatment, and spouse revenge.
 Dr. Resnick discusses the perpetrators’ and their spouses’ reactions to the homicides in this program.
 Videotaped examples of cases of altruistic filicide and neonaticide serve as a basis for the discussion.
 Finally, strategies for prevention are addressed.

 This on-demand professional training program is intended for mental health and other allied professionals